Olympics-Archery-World champion Ellison knocked out as Turkey's Gazoz wins gold | Sports-Games

 - Japan

-The world's top-ranked male archer Brady Ellison of the United States was knocked out in the quarter-finals of the Olympic individual event on Saturday, ending his quest for a first gold at his fourth Games.
-Ellison lost 7-3 to Turkey's Mete Gazoz who went on to win the event and claim his country's first gold medal at the Tokyo Games.
+The world's top-ranked male archer Brady Ellison was knocked out in the quarter-finals of the Olympic individual event on Saturday, ending his quest for a first gold at his fourth Games.
+American Ellison lost 7-3 to Turkey's Mete Gazoz who went on to win the event and claim his country's first gold medal at the Tokyo Games.

 "The Olympics are definitely the biggest thing that we shoot.
 It is just harder to win the Olympics," Ellison told reporters.
 "Every match is different.
 Every moment is different."